 Further, another source of error is that Hahnemann based the provings of remedies largely on symptoms only supposed to have been produced in his chronic patients.

-Great customer satisfaction with homeopathic preparations are no scientific evidence that they work per se.
+Great customer satisfaction with homeopathic preparations are no scientific evidence that they work in themselves, per se.
 Nor is anecdotal evidence, no matter how impressive it may sound.

 The World Health Organisation states that homeopathy is the second most used medical system internationally, with over $1 billion in expenditures for such therapy.
 Twenty to thirty percent of French and German physicians use homeopathy in clinical practice.
 In Great Britain, five homeopathic hospitals are part of the National Health System, and over 30% of generalists use homeopathy.
 In the United States, there are more than 500 physicians and 5000 nonphysicians using homeopathy in clinical practice, and 2.5 million Americans currently use homeopathic medicines - of which two-thirds are self-prescribed - spending more than $250 million annually. - McPhee et al. Current Medical Diagnosis and Treatment, p 1763.